 Since it took effect in 2010, the health reform law, otherwise known as the Affordable Care Act or ACA, has made important changes to the way health care coverage works for children and families.
-Starting October 1, 2013, you can compare insurance options to find the right plan for you and your family.
+You can compare insurance options to find the right plan for you and your family.

 The American Academy of Pediatrics (AAP) has created this list to explain some key things you should know.